khakhalin/notes/dictionary.md

 **Dataiku**: some sort of visual programming language platform for data science?

-**Design Patterns** (prog): A famous programming paradigm, and a name of a book by Peter Norwig, about typical ways to engineer interactions between classes and objects in object-oriented programming.
-About 23 or so archetypical solutions and interfaces that Java/C++ programmers learn by heart. [wiki](https://en.wikipedia.org/wiki/Software_design_pattern)

 **Docker** (db): Cloud computing service that provides a pratform with OS-level virtualization: an isolated user space (called a **container**) that looks like a dedicated computer to programs running on it.
 Containers can talk to each other via defined channels.
 But unlike virtual machines, there's only one OS, so is less resource-hungry.

 **Document store** (db): instead of rows, returns XML documents or something similar. [wiki](https://en.wikipedia.org/wiki/Document-oriented_database)